klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S01_What_are_accelerators.md

--   The NVIDIA tensor cores, AMD matrix cores and Intel matrix engines are all integrated very closely with the vector processing hardware on their GPGPUs, However, there are also dedicated matrix computing accelerators, in particular in accelerators specifically designed for AI, such as the Google TPU (Tensor Processing Unit).
+-   The NVIDIA tensor cores, AMD matrix cores and Intel matrix engines are all integrated very closely with the vector processing hardware on their GPGPUs, However, there are also dedicated matrix computing accelerators, in particular some accelerators specifically designed for AI, such as the Google TPU (Tensor Processing Unit).

 ???
 Note "Neural network accelerators in smartphones and PCs"